BC Traceability Adoption Program | Caddy — IAF BC Preferred Vendor

 Stack the grant.
 See what you actually pay.

-The BC TAP grant covers a portion of eligible implementation costs — including Caddy software and onboarding.
-Here’s what that looks like for your out-of-pocket cost on a standard Caddy Birdie plan.
+BC TAP covers 70% of eligible implementation costs — including Caddy software and onboarding.
+Here’s what that means for your out-of-pocket cost on a standard Caddy Birdie plan.

 Caddy is a preferred vendor in the BC Traceability Adoption Program.
 Qualifying applicants can fund their Caddy implementation through the grant — with Caddy pre-vetted as eligible technology and less friction in your application.

-Plan Full price After grant (~50%)* You pay
+Plan Full price IAF BC grant (70%) You pay

 IAF BC Preferred Vendor